On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning: Introduction

 \section{Introduction}

-Multi-agent Reinforcement Learning has gathered significant interest in recent years due to its ability to model scenarios involving interacting agents.
-Notable successes have been achieved in domains such as autonomous driving~\citep{DBLP:journals/corr/Shalev-ShwartzS16a, DBLP:journals/corr/abs-2010-09776}, internet marketing~\citep{Jin_2018}, multi-robot control~\citep{dawood2023safemultiagentreinforcementlearning}, traffic control~\citep{DBLP:journals/corr/abs-1908-03761}, and multi-player games~\citep{DBLP:journals/corr/abs-1909-07528,samvelyan2019starcraftmultiagentchallenge}.
-All these applications require carefully designed reward functions, which is challenging even in single-agent settings~\citep{DBLP:journals/corr/AmodeiOSCSM16, DBLP:journals/corr/abs-1711-02827} and becomes more complex in multi-agent environments where each agent's reward function must be tailored to their specific, potentially different, goals.
+Multi-agent Reinforcement Learning (MARL) has garnered substantial attention in recent years due to its capacity to model scenarios involving interacting agents.
+Notable successes have been achieved across diverse domains, including autonomous driving~\citep{DBLP:journals/corr/Shalev-ShwartzS16a, DBLP:journals/corr/abs-2010-09776}, internet marketing~\citep{Jin_2018}, multi-robot control~\citep{dawood2023safemultiagentreinforcementlearning}, traffic control~\citep{DBLP:journals/corr/abs-1908-03761}, and multi-player games~\citep{DBLP:journals/corr/abs-1909-07528,samvelyan2019starcraftmultiagentchallenge}.
+A critical prerequisite for these applications is the careful design of reward functions, a task that proves challenging even in single-agent settings~\citep{DBLP:journals/corr/AmodeiOSCSM16, DBLP:journals/corr/abs-1711-02827} and becomes significantly more complex in multi-agent environments where each agent's reward function must be tailored to their specific, potentially conflicting, objectives.

-In many scenarios, it is possible to observe an expert demonstrating optimal behavior, yet the underlying reward function guiding this behavior remains unknown.
-This is where IRL~\citep{10.5555/645529.657801} becomes crucial.
-IRL aims to recover feasible reward functions that can rationalize the observed behavior as optimal.
-However, the initial work in IRL revealed a fundamental challenge: the problem is ill-posed because multiple reward functions can potentially explain the same behavior.
-To address this, subsequent research has focused on reformulating the IRL problem to make it more practical and applicable in real-world settings~\citep{10.1145/1015330.1015430,10.5555/1620270.1620297,10.5555/1625275.1625692,Ratliff2006BoostingSP,NIPS2011_c51ce410}.
+In numerous real-world scenarios, expert demonstrations of optimal behavior may be observable, while the underlying reward function driving these actions remains unknown.
+This is precisely the domain of Inverse Reinforcement Learning (IRL)~\citep{NGRUSSEL}.
+The objective of IRL is to recover plausible reward functions that can rationalize the observed behavior as optimal.
+However, early research in IRL highlighted a fundamental challenge: the problem is inherently ill-posed, as multiple reward functions can potentially explain the same observed behavior.
+Subsequent research has therefore focused on reformulating the IRL problem to enhance its practicality and applicability in real-world contexts~\citep{10.1145/1015330.1015430,10.5555/1620270.1620297,10.5555/1625275.1625692,Ratliff2006BoostingSP}.

-Translating IRL to the multi-agent setting introduces new challenges, particularly regarding the concept of optimality, as each agent's strategy depends on the strategies of all other agents.
-This necessitates game-theoretic solution concepts, particularly equilibrium solutions.
-The most common of these is the Nash equilibrium \citep{goktas2024efficient, DBLP:journals/corr/abs-1807-09936, ramponi2023imitation, song2022learngeneralsummarkovgames, EvaluatingStrategic, 6378020}.